The Church of Jesus Christ of Latter-day Saints in Turkey: District and Branches

+In the February 2026 District Conference, the name of the district was changed from "Europe Central Turkic and Persian-speaking District" to "Istanbul Türkiye District".

 Missions

 As of June 2023, Turkey is administered through the LDS Church's Europe Central Area and not by any mission.

 On July 1, 2015, the Central Eurasian Mission was created from the Bulgaria Sofia and Russia Novosibirsk Missions with its mission office located in Istanbul, Turkey.
 In April 2018, Bulgaria was added to the mission and it was renamed the Bulgaria/Central Eurasian Mission.
 Its offices were moved to Sofia, Bulgaria.
 Boundaries for this mission included Azerbaijan, Bulgaria, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.
 At the end of April 2018, all the missionaries were removed from Turkey and assigned elsewhere.

 On July 1, 2025, the Europe Central Turkic and Persian-Speaking Mission was created.
 This mission includes the countries of Azerbaijan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.

 Temples

 The closest temples to Turkey are the Rome Italy Temple and the Kyiv Ukraine Temple.
-Church President Russell M. Nelson has announced that temples will be built in Russia, Dubai and Hungary.
+Late Church President Russell M. Nelson has announced that temples will be built in Russia, Dubai and Hungary.
+Despite the closest temples being the ones above, the assigned temple for the current Istanbul Turkey District is the Bangkok Thailand Temple.
+The reason for this is that the Area Presidency does not think that the Kyiv Ukraine Temple is safe to take people to, and that the Turkish citizens need visas to go to the Rome Italy Temple.